Rolando Gonzalez-Bunster: Career

 Gonzalez-Bunster built a barge-mounted power plant with the Seaboard Corporation in the 1980s.

 Gonzalez-Bunster served as the vice president of Gulf and Western Industries.
 He founded Basic Energy Ltd. (Bahamas), an operator and distributor of energy in the Dominican Republic, Panama and Jamaica.
 He also served as the president of the Board of Directors of Empresa Generadora de Electricidad Haina, a coal, oil and wind energy company active in the Dominican Republic.
 Additionally, he was a partner in Remington Realty, a Texas-based real estate company, and an investor in AquaCube, a Scottish water purification company.

 Gonzalez-Bunster founded InterEnergy Group, a UK-based energy company active in the Dominican Republic, Panama, Chile, Jamaica and Uruguay, in 2011.
 He serves as its chairman and CEO.
 Gonzalez-Bunster also serves as the president and director of Consorcio Energetico Punta Cana Macao (CEPM), a wind and solar energy producer which distributes electricity in the Dominican towns of Punta Cana, Bávaro and Bayahibe.

 Philanthropy and political contributions

 Gonzalez-Bunster is a member of the Institute of the Americas.
 He serves on the board of directors of the Latin American Board of his alma mater, Georgetown University.
 In 2013, he organized the launch of the Georgetown Alumni Club in the Dominican Republic.

-Gonzalez-Bunster visited Haiti alongside his daughter, Dr Paul Farmer and Bill Clinton shortly after the 2010 earthquake. has served on the board of directors of the Clinton Foundation since 2013.
+Gonzalez-Bunster visited Haiti alongside his daughter, as well as Dr Paul Farmer and Bill Clinton shortly after the 2010 earthquake. has served on the board of directors of the Clinton Foundation since 2013.

 Gonzalez-Bunster donated $30,000 to Virginia Governor Terry McAuliffe in 2009 and 2013.
 He donated US$100,000 to the Hillary Victory Fund, a SuperPAC which supports Hillary Clinton's 2016 presidential campaign.